TRAINING FACULTY

 Associate Professor

-Research Focus: Accepting Students Cell Biology Cellular Physiology Molecular Nutrition & Metabolic Systems
+Research Focus: Cell Biology Cellular Physiology Molecular Nutrition & Metabolic Systems

 The Benninger lab is a multi-disciplinary team of scientists who are guided by engineering principles and technologies to study the endocrine pancreas (islets of Langerhans).
 With mechanistic knowledge underlying the dynamics of islet function and hormone release, we can develop diagnostics and therapeutic interventions to effectively manage, cure and prevent diabetes.
 Towards this goal the lab combines novel optical imaging and ultrasound imaging approaches to study the function of the islets of Langerhans over multiple levels of organization, and how function is disrupted in diabetes.